craigmcchesney/pyplc/README.md

   - For the remaining files with "gen.sim.PRG_" prefix (corresponding to the program units in the scope of the generator), add a new POU element using the same program unit naming convention and select structured text program as the type and paste in the generated file's content as the program code.
   - The POUs for this example should include MAIN, PRG_DIAGNOSTIC, and PRG_GMD.
 * right click on the PLC project node and select "build", and ensure that the PLC builds without errors### save the PLC input/output variables to csv file
+#### create a Twincat task to run the simulation
+* under "GmdSim Project", right click "PlcTask (PlcTask)" and select delete to delete the default task
+* under "System", right click "Tasks" and select "Add new item".
+Name the new task "SimTask", and select Type "TwinCAT Task".
+You'll see a new node "SimTask" under "Tasks"
+* open SimTask and change its priority to 21, PLC tasks should be configured to run in the 20's, note that the main PlcTask created by default is set to 20.
+* right click "GmdSim Project" and add a new "referenced task".
+Select the "SimTask" that you just added and click "Open".
+You'll now see a new node "SimTask (SimTask)" under "GmdSim Project".
+* drag the GmdSim Project's "MAIN" POU to "SimTask (SimTask)", and now a node "MAIN" appears beneath it.
+This means the MAIN program for the sim is now configured to run under SimTask.
 ### import xml file from EPlan using TC3 XCAD Interface
 * install both Beckhoff “TwinCAT XAE” and “TC3 XCAD Interface” executables
 ```